USS Whipple (FF-1062): 1970–1972

 Following availability at Subic Bay and a visit to Hong Kong, Whipple returned to the line and provided gunfire support in the vicinity of Point "Claudia" for the Republic of Vietnam's 1st and 3d Divisions.
 From 17 to 25 June, she fired harassment and interdiction missions at night and made runs during daylight hours in which she was aided by OV-1 Mohawks which pinpointed enemy bunker complexes, rocket sites, and supply routes.
 On 26 June, Whipple moved north to the vicinity of Point "Allison" to provide gunfire support for Operation LAM SON 72.
-Coastal defense sites in the Demilitarized Zone (DMZ) and point targets in the Cua Viet River region felt the sting of salvos she fired in preparation for a South Vietnamese Marine Corps counter-offensive.
+Coastal defense sites in the Demilitarized Zone (DMZ) and point targets in the Cửa Việt River region felt the sting of salvos she fired in preparation for a South Vietnamese Marine Corps counter-offensive.
 Continuing to provide gunfire support for LAM SON 72, Whipple received a call for help at dusk on 5 July.
 Vietnamese marines—under heavy attack by tank-supported North Vietnamese Army infantry—radioed for immediate assistance.
 The escort ship—the first ship in the vicinity to do so—soon answered the call.
 Newport News (CA-148) subsequently opened fire with her 8 in guns to parry the North Vietnamese thrust.

 Whipple returned to planeguarding duties from 9 to 17 July—this time for —and continued combat operations in the Gulf of Tonkin.
 Following this duty, the escort ship returned to Subic Bay on the 18th for upkeep which lasted until 27 July, when the ship departed Philippine waters, bound for Vietnam.
 En route, heavy seas damaged the fiberglass 5 in gun shield, forcing a change of plans and a return to Subic Bay.

 Following in-port repairs, Whipple joined Task Group (TG) 77.6—based around the carrier —bound for Yankee Station.
 Upon relief by the destroyer as screen commander, Whipple put about for the Philippines and joined her squadron mates for the homeward-bound voyage to Pearl Harbor.
 After stops en route at Guam and Midway for fuel, the destroyer escort made port at Pearl Harbor on 25 August.
 Underway training, convoy and antisubmarine warfare exercises, and testing of the ship's ASROC occupied Whipple during October.
 November and December saw the ship undergo restricted availability at the Pearl Harbor Naval Shipyard.